 Promoting emotional wellbeing and positive mental health of children and young people (DH and PHE 2014)

 • Develop and embed emotional health and well being assessment and support within wider pathway linked to CAMHS and Early Help 4 Mental Health (EH4MH) provision.
-Using accredited assessment tools, care pathways and outcome measures as appropriate the School Nurse service will work in partnership with other agencies to identify and assess young people with emotional/mental health issues e.g. self-harm, low mood, self-esteem problems, bullying
+Using accredited assessment tools, care pathways and outcome measures as appropriate the School Nurse service will work in partnership with other agencies to identify and assess young people with emotional/mental health issues e.g. self-harm, low mood, self-esteem problems, bullying.

 • Through a whole school PSHE approach the School Nurse will support delivery of two sessions, one at year 6 and one at year 9 focusing on healthy behaviour and relationships.
 These will focus on increasing awareness of CSE, domestic abuse, consent, influence of pornography on relationships, sexual health and well-being, and developing an awareness of support services.